 How Weight Loss Surgery Works

-Most weight loss surgery today is laparoscopic.
-In laparoscopic surgery, the surgeon makes five to six small cuts in the belly wall.
+Today, most weight loss surgeries use small cuts -- known as “laparoscopic” surgery -- instead of a big one.
+The surgeon makes five to six of these small cuts in the belly.
 He inserts tiny tools and a camera through these holes, then operates while watching a video screen.

 Types of Weight Loss Surgery